IThreeM/I3M-Engine-Core/i3m-core/README.md

 # i3m-core

-Shared library for fyrox-engine containing linear algebra and some useful algorithms.
+Shared library for i3m-engine containing linear algebra and some useful algorithms.

-**NOTE:** even though this crate has `fyrox` prefix in its name, it can be used separately without any issues.
+**NOTE:** even though this crate has `i3m` prefix in its name, it can be used separately without any issues.